Our West Palm Beach campus is proud to announce that its Associate Degree in Nursing program has been granted initial accreditation from ACEN.

 Diabetes is a disease that affects the body’s ability to create or consume insulin.
 Diabetes nurses care for patients who suffer from diabetes by monitoring their blood sugar and other medications, giving nutritional therapy, lessening diabetic nerve damage, and educating patients and families on the proper way to care for someone with diabetes.
 Nurses who specialize in diabetes need to have extensive knowledge on the body making an Associate of Science in Nursing necessary.

-Associate of Science in Nursing and Becoming a Diabetes Nurse
+Associate Degree in Nursing and Becoming a Diabetes Nurse

-As a potential diabetes nurse, you may either enter a school program for an Associate of Science in Nursing or a Bachelor of Science in Nursing, choosewhich one works best for you, and after completing your degree program, you may need to take the National Council Licensure Examination (NCLEX-RN) in order to work in your state.
+As a potential diabetes nurse, you may either enter a school program for an Associate Degree in Nursing or a Bachelor of Science in Nursing, choose which one works best for you, and after completing your degree program, you may need to take the National Council Licensure Examination (NCLEX-RN) in order to work in your state.
 For those of whom wish to continue with their career, a Master of Science in Nursing can be earned.

 You may have to work 500 hours in diabetic medicine to earn your Advanced Diabetes Management Certification (BC-ADM) which can help move you forward to becoming an advanced diabetes nurse specialist.

-Career and Salary Outlook for Associate of Science in Nursing and Becoming a Diabetes Nurse
+Career and Salary Outlook for Associate Degree in Nursing and Becoming a Diabetes Nurse

 With aging baby boomers entering the healthcare system, there has been an increase in the amount of patients with diabetes.
 171 people suffered from diabetes as of 2000.
 As diabetes continues, nurses may be needed who are well-educated and informed about this disease.